On Learning Text Style Transfer with Direct Rewards: Introduction

-Another line of work~\citep{xu2018unpaired, pang2019unsup, luo2019dual} proposes training algorithms based on rewards related to the automatic evaluation metrics, which can assess the model performance more directly during the training.
-This approach is conceptually similar to training algorithms which optimize models using rewards related to the corresponding evaluation metrics for other NLP tasks, such as machine translation~\citep{shen-etal-2016-minimum, wieting-etal-2019-beyond} or text summarization~\citep{DBLP:conf/iclr/PaulusXS18, li-etal-2019-deep}.
-As for unsupervised style transfer, the widely used automatic metrics mainly attend to three desiderata: (1) style transfer accuracy -- the generated sentence must be in the target style, which is commonly measured by the accuracy of a style classifier applied to the transferred text, (2) fluency -- the generated text must be grammatically correct and natural, which is commonly measured by the perplexity of a language model and (3) content preservation -- the semantics need to be preserved between the source and target, which is commonly measured by the BLEU score between the system outputs and source texts (or human references if available).
+Another line of work~\citep{xu2018unpaired, pang2019unsup, ijcai2019-0711} proposes training algorithms based on rewards related to the automatic evaluation metrics, which can assess the model performance more directly during training.
+This approach is conceptually similar to training algorithms that optimize models using rewards related to the corresponding evaluation metrics for other NLP tasks, such as machine translation~\citep{shen-etal-2016-minimum, wieting-etal-2019-beyond} or text summarization~\citep{DBLP:conf/iclr/PaulusXS18, li-etal-2019-deep}.
+As for unsupervised style transfer, the widely used automatic metrics mainly attend to three desiderata: (1) style transfer accuracy -- the generated sentence must be in the target style, commonly measured by the accuracy of a style classifier applied to the transferred text, (2) fluency -- the generated text must be grammatically correct and natural, commonly measured by the perplexity of a language model and (3) content preservation -- the semantics need to be preserved between the source and target, commonly measured by the BLEU score between the system outputs and source texts.
 Since these automatic metrics only require the system outputs and source texts, they can be used as rewards for training.
-Moreover, the two lines of approaches can be used together, and previous work~\citep{yang2018unsupervised,john-etal-2019-disentangled,madaan2020politeness} proposed methods which use the auto-encoders as the backbone augmented with task-specific rewards.
+Moreover, the two lines of approaches can be used together, and previous work~\citep{yang2018unsupervised,john-etal-2019-disentangled,madaan-etal-2020-politeness} proposed methods which use the auto-encoders as the backbone augmented with task-specific rewards.
 In particular, the style transfer accuracy reward is used by most of the recent work.

 However, reward-based training algorithms still have their limitations, and in this paper we aim to identify and address the bottlenecks of these methods.
 Specifically, we focus on two problems: (1) the difficulty of designing an efficient reward for content preservation, (2) the lack of robustness of the existing automatic evaluation metrics.